Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Abstract

 \section{Abstract}

 Robots that carry out tasks and interact in complex environments will inevitably commit errors.
-Error detection is thus an important ability for robots to master, to work in an efficient and productive way.
-People leverage social cues from others around them to recognize and repair their own mistakes.
-With advances in computing and AI, it is increasingly possible for robots to achieve a similar error detection capability.
-In this work, we review current literature around the topic of how social cues can be used to recognize task failures for human-robot interaction (HRI).
-Our proposed framework sets out a research agenda based on insights from the literature on behavioral science, human-robot interaction, and machine learning, to focus on three areas: 1) social cues for error detection (from behavioral science), 2) recognizing task failures in robots (from HRI), and 3) approaches for autonomous detection of HRI task failures based on social cues (from machine learning).
+Error detection is thus an essential ability for robots to master to work efficiently and productively.
+People can leverage social feedback to get an indication of whether an action was successful or not.
+With advances in computing and artificial intelligence (AI), it is increasingly possible for robots to achieve a similar capability of collecting social feedback.
+In this work, we take this one step further and propose a framework for how social cues can be used as feedback signals to recognize task failures for human-robot interaction (HRI).
+Our proposed framework sets out a research agenda based on insights from the literature on behavioral science, human-robot interaction, and machine learning to focus on three areas: 1) social cues as feedback (from behavioral science), 2) recognizing task failures in robots (from HRI), and 3) approaches for autonomous detection of HRI task failures based on social cues (from machine learning).
 We propose a taxonomy of error detection based on self-awareness and social feedback.
-Finally, we leave recommendations for HRI researchers and practitioners interested in developing robots that detect (physical) task errors using human social cues.
+Finally, we provide recommendations for HRI researchers and practitioners interested in developing robots that detect task errors using human social cues.
 This article is intended for interdisciplinary HRI researchers and practitioners, where the third theme of our analysis provides more technical details aiming toward the practical implementation of these systems.